ethankim00/ethankim00.github.io/_posts/2022-06-08-STRUCTUREANDSEMANTICSPRESERVINGDOCUMENT.md

 ## Conclusions

-Extensions to this paper count include:
+Extensions to this paper could include:

 - leveraging document relation structure in other domains
 - mean pooling text fragments to get a single document representation